 Elgin Baylor scored his career high in 1960, leading the Lakers to a 123-108 victory over the Knicks.
-On this night, November 15, 1960, he made 28 field goals and went 15-19 from the line.
+On this November night, the 1959 Rookie of the Year made 28 field goals and went 15-of-19 from the line.

 8. (tie) David Robinson, 71 points (April 24, 1994)

-Spurs center David Robinson edged Shaquille O’Neal for the 1994 scoring title thanks to a 71-point outburst — 26-41 from the field, 18 for 25 from the free throw line — in the regular season finale, a 112-97 win over the Los Angeles Clippers.
-Robinson finished with an average of 29.8 points per game compared to 29.3 for Shaq, although it took San Antonio intentionally fouling with a 20+ point lead down the stretch to get Robinson his last few tallies.
+Spurs center David Robinson edged Shaquille O’Neal for the 1994 scoring title thanks to a 71-point outburst — 26-of-41 from the field, 18-of-25 from the free-throw line — in the regular-season finale, a 112-97 win over the Los Angeles Clippers.
+Robinson finished with an average of 29.8 points, narrowly claiming the top spot.

 7. Wilt Chamberlain, 72 points (November 3, 1962)